-In order to be considered for inclusion in the Company's proxy statement and proxy card relating to the 2023 Annual Meeting of Stockholders, any proposal by a stockholder submitted pursuant to Rule 14a-8 of the Exchange Act must be received by the Company at its principal executive offices on or before [•], 2023 and must otherwise be in compliance with the SEC rules regarding eligibility for inclusion in our proxy statement and proxy card.
-In addition, any proposal for consideration at the 2023 Annual Meeting of Stockholders submitted by a stockholder other than pursuant to Rule 14a-8 must be received by the Secretary of the Company at its principal executive offices not later than the close of business on [•], 2023 and not earlier than the close of business on [•], 2023 and must otherwise be in compliance with the requirements for the proposal of business to be considered by stockholders set forth in the Bylaws.
+In order to be considered for inclusion in the Company's proxy statement and proxy card relating to the 2023 Annual Meeting of Stockholders, any proposal by a stockholder submitted pursuant to Rule 14a-8 of the Exchange Act must be received by the Company at its principal executive offices on or before March 23, 2023 and must otherwise be in compliance with the SEC rules regarding eligibility for inclusion in our proxy statement and proxy card.
+In addition, any proposal for consideration at the 2023 Annual Meeting of Stockholders submitted by a stockholder other than pursuant to Rule 14a-8 must be received by the Secretary of the Company at its principal executive offices not later than the close of business on May 6, 2023 and not earlier than the close of business on April 6, 2023 (or if the date of the 2023 Annual Meeting of Stockholders is more than 30 days before or more than 70 days after the first anniversary of the Annual Meeting, not later than the close of business on the later of the 90th day prior to the meeting or the 10th day prior to the meeting date and not earlier than the close of business on the 120th day prior to the meeting) and must otherwise be in compliance with the requirements for the proposal of business to be considered by stockholders set forth in the Bylaws.

-To nominate a director for election to the Board at the 2023 Annual Meeting of Stockholders, a stockholders' notice must be received by the Secretary of the Company at its principal executive offices not later than the close of business on [•], 2023 and not earlier than the close of business on [•], 2023 and must otherwise be in compliance with the requirements for the nomination of directors set forth in the Bylaws.
-In addition to satisfying the foregoing requirements under our Bylaws, to comply with the universal proxy rules (once effective), stockholders who intend to solicit proxies in support of director nominees other than our nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than [•], 2023.
+To nominate a director for election to the Board at the 2023 Annual Meeting of Stockholders, a stockholders' notice must be received by the Secretary of the Company at its principal executive offices not later than the close of business on May 6, 2023 and not earlier than the close of business on April 6, 2023 (or if the date of the 2023 Annual Meeting of Stockholders is more than 30 days before or more than 70 days after the first anniversary of the Annual Meeting, not later than the close of business on the later of the 90th day prior to the meeting or the 10th day following the public announcement of the meeting date and not earlier than the close of business on the 120th day prior to the meeting) and must otherwise be in compliance with the requirements for the nomination of directors set forth in the Bylaws.
+In addition to satisfying the foregoing requirements under our Bylaws, to comply with the universal proxy rules (once effective), stockholders who intend to solicit proxies in support of director nominees other than our nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than June 5, 2023 (or if the date of the meeting has changed by more than 30 days from the previous year, no later than the later of 60 days prior to the date of the meeting or the 10th day following the day on which public announcement of the date of the annual meeting is first made).